 - Each tie trunk has eight connections: two incoming speech paths, two outgoing speech paths, two incoming signaling paths, and two x outgoing signaling paths. - The board supports interface types 1A and 5 with the Immediate Start, Wink Start, and Delay Dial signaling protocols.
 Before starting up a tie trunk, you must ensure that the two participating communication systems support the same interface types. - For Thailand only: WBM or Manager E is used to select different impedance/ level values.
 The board must be reset after any change to the impedance/ level value.

 To ensure sufficient shielding, the front panel of the board must be provided with a shielding panel.
-For more detailed information on the procedure, see How to Install Shielding Covers.

 Figure: TMEW2 - LEDs on the Front Panel

 The board features a front panel with two LEDs that indicate the operating states.